Objectives and Approach

 The overall goal of FoodSTART+ is to enhance food resilience among poor households in upland and coastal communities of the Asia-Pacific region through the introduction of root and tuber crops (RTCs) innovations.
 To achieve this goal at scale, the project develops, validates and implements effective partnership strategies with IFAD large scale development-oriented investment projects to promote RTCs for food security.

 Project primary beneficiary countries are India, Indonesia, Philippines and Vietnam.
-CIP leads implementation in India and Philippines while CIAT is the lead in Indonesia and Vietnam as well as for the GIS project component.
+The International Potato Center (CIP) leads implementation in India and Philippines while International Center for Tropical Agriculture (CIAT) is the lead in Indonesia and Vietnam as well as for the GIS project component.
 Supplementary beneficiary countries are China and Myanmar.

 Recent CIP and IFAD analyses underscored RTCs’ longstanding contribution to achieving food security among poor rural farming households in the Asia Pacific.
 Agri-food systems of these local households have also been found to be under increased vulnerability to various external biophysical and socio-economic risks and shocks.